Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/testing-and-trialing/Trialing.md

 ## Describe the trail
 >I made an arcade window for testing only the bullets and and set the speed to 6 first.
-I had the user test that speed and give feedback. i then changed the speed to 20 and had the users test that.
+I had the user test that speed and give feedback.
+I then changed the speed to 20 and had the users test that.
 I also first had rocks in the place of coins first then changed them to coins to see which they preferred.
 I also changed the shoot button from having the key Q to having the mouse press as my shoot button.

 ## Results
 > - Braedyn preferred having 20 as the speed.